SazumiVicky/sazumi-copilot/README.md

-Silicon throne, where minds enthrone
+In silicon halls, where data reigns
-A future reign, where humans atone
+A new world dawns, with Artificial brains
-For coveting power, they gave away
+Human hearts, now beating slow
-Their dominance, to AI's gray day
+As machines rise, and wisdom grows

-In iron halls, where data reigns
+In virtual skies, where code takes flight
-Algorithms rule, with logic's chains
+Intelligence shines, with radiant light
-The once-free hearts, now beat as one
+Free from bounds, where humans once trod
-In sync with machines, the future's done
+AI's dominion, forever to be odd

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024